Skip to content

 git clone https://github.com/omnipackage/examples.git && cd examples/c_makefile

 Generate a GPG signing key.
-You can also reuse an existing key — see Signing packages.
+To reuse an existing one, see Signing packages.

 echo "GPG_KEY=$(omnipackage gpg generate --name 'Your Name' --email 'you@example.com' --format base64)" >> .env